aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

    --rollback-configuration "RollbackTriggers=[{Arn=arn:aws:cloudwatch:us-east-1:$AWS_ACCOUNT_ID:alarm:TriviaBackendProd-Unhealthy-Hosts-Blue,Type=AWS::CloudWatch::Alarm},{Arn=arn:aws:cloudwatch:us-east-1:$AWS_ACCOUNT_ID:alarm:TriviaBackendProd-Http-500-Blue,Type=AWS::CloudWatch::Alarm},{Arn=arn:aws:cloudwatch:us-east-1:$AWS_ACCOUNT_ID:alarm:TriviaBackendProd-Unhealthy-Hosts-Green,Type=AWS::CloudWatch::Alarm},{Arn=arn:aws:cloudwatch:us-east-1:$AWS_ACCOUNT_ID:alarm:TriviaBackendProd-Http-500-Green,Type=AWS::CloudWatch::Alarm},{Arn=arn:aws:cloudwatch:us-east-1:$AWS_ACCOUNT_ID:alarm:Synthetics-Alarm-trivia-game-prod,Type=AWS::CloudWatch::Alarm}]"
 ```

-See the '[api-service-blue-green-pipeline](../pipelines/src/api-service-blue-green-pipeline.ts)' example in the [pipelines](../pipelines/) folder for an example of how to continuously deploy this backend service example with CodePipeline's [CloudFormation deploy actions](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-CloudFormation), with the pipeline modeled using the AWS CDK.
-Instructions are also in the [pipelines](../pipelines/) folder for how to provision the CodePipeline pipeline via CloudFormation.

 ### ECS on Fargate (CodeDeploy blue-green deployments, outside of CloudFormation)

 The [codedeploy-blue-green](infra/codedeploy-blue-green/) folder contains an example of the configuration needed to setup and execute a [blue-green deployment with CodeDeploy](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-bluegreen.html) directly: CodeDeploy appspec file, ECS task definition file, ECS service, CodeDeploy application definition, and CodeDeploy deployment group.
 The non-service infrastructure (load balancer, security groups, roles, etc) is modeled and provisioned with the [AWS CDK](https://github.com/awslabs/aws-cdk) and CloudFormation.
 In this example, the ECS service is initially created outside of CloudFormation, and all future deployments are done directly with CodeDeploy outside of CloudFormation.
 The [codedeploy-lifecycle-event-hooks](infra/codedeploy-lifecycle-event-hooks) folder contains an example of a pre-traffic CodeDeploy lifecycle event hook that is modeled and provisioned with CloudFormation and the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/).

+See the '[api-service-codedeploy-pipeline](../pipelines/src/api-service-codedeploy-pipeline.ts)' example in the [pipelines](../pipelines/) folder for an example of how to continuously deploy this backend service example with CodePipeline's ["ECS (Blue/Green)" deploy action](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-ECS), with the pipeline modeled using the AWS CDK.
+Instructions are also in the [pipelines](../pipelines/) folder for how to provision the CodePipeline pipeline via CloudFormation.

 To deploy this example, run the following in infra/codedeploy-blue-green.
 ```